pudly/schmopera-hugo/content/articles/the-introvert-s-dream-going-solo-at-the-opera.md

 It's all compartmentalized into digestible chunks of time: Arrival, pre-show activities, show, intermission, show, exit.
 You can show up as early or late as you want, with no compromise for the sake of anyone else's plans.
 Coat check, bathroom visit, bar visit, pre-show chat; the world - or the lobby - is your oyster.
 And most opera houses are prime environments for people-watching, my personal favourite pre-show activity.

+Or, you can make a bee-line right to your seat, where you can peruse the in-house program and get some uninterrupted time to read about the show.

+At intermission, the lone opera-goer gets a short reprise of the pre-show plan.
+Bathroom, bar, people-watching, program-reading, in any order you like.

 At intermission, you can boot it to the washroom, or the bar, or both - and you can do it faster flying solo.

 The same goes for the post-show exodus: ***